Welcome to the Alexander Muss High School in Israel!

 The local Federation office offers scholarships for up to $500 to local teenagers travelling on approved summer programs to Israel.
 Applicants must write an essay and be interviewed as part of the application process.
 Contact the Federation at 626-332-0700 for more information.

-The Sarasota-Manatee Federation offers scholarships through the Bea and Ilene Friedman Scholarship Fund for students accepted to an AMHSI program.
-Contact Andrea Eiffert, STEP and Grants Allocation Specialist at (941) 552-6308 or via email at email@example.com
+The Sarasota-Manatee Federation offers scholarships through Friedman Family Scholarship Fund for students accepted to an AMHSI program.
+Contact Andrea Eiffert, STEP and Grants Allocation Specialist at (941) 552-6308 or via email at [email protected]

 The Jewish Federation of Greater Seattle offers scholarships to Jewish teenagers traveling to Israel.
 Click here to learn more.